annali770/Software-Design-II/README.md

 # Software-Design-II
-Projects made for college software design course
+Projects made for college software design course; all in C++